Modern Minimalist Garden Design in India: Aangan to Correa

 • Hardscaping

-Premium natural stone, multi-level terracing, architectural walls
+Premium natural stone throughout, multi-level terracing, architectural walls

 • Water Features